Withdrawal of Joe Biden from the 2024 United States presidential election: Later developments

 After securing the Democratic presidential nomination, Harris went on to lose the general election to Trump.
 Following Trump's victory, many analysts argued that Biden's decision to run for re-election was a significant factor in the loss of Harris.
 Jon Favreau of Pod Save America reported that internal polls by Biden's campaign before his withdrawal found that Trump would win 400 electoral votes against Biden.
 Former Speaker of the House Nancy Pelosi suggested that the Democrats would have fared better if Biden had withdrawn from the race sooner.
+U.S. Representative Lloyd Doggett, who was the first sitting Democrat in Congress to openly call for President Joe Biden to withdraw from the 2024 election after the first presidential debate, stated regarding his call for Biden's withdrawal that, "I only regret I didn't do it earlier ...
+I believe that the only person in our caucus who doesn't share some responsibility for the outcome is Dean Phillips, who came out early."
 A YouGov poll suggested that Trump would be seven points ahead in a race with Biden (49-42%); Trump won the popular vote 49.8-48.3% against Harris.
 To the contrary, Newsweek suggested that Biden would have appealed to more union voters and men than Harris did.

 In December 2024, Biden expressed regret for his decision to drop out of the race and added that he believed he could have beaten Trump.
 In a January 2025 interview, Biden reasserted his belief that he would have won the 2024 election, but added that he doubted if he would have had the vigor to complete four more years in the White House.
 The Wall Street Journal reported later that month that Biden's claims had caused a rift between him and Harris.
+In his first major interview since leaving office, given to BBC News in May 2025, Biden stated that he doesn't think withdrawing earlier would’ve helped Democrats beat Trump.
+In June 2026, former Secretary of State and 2016 Democratic presidential nominee Hillary Clinton stated during an interview with David Remnick of The New Yorker, that Mr. Biden had made a “terrible mistake for himself, his legacy and for the country” in trying to run again at age 81.